Blog

 Building Your App with a Modern Tech Stack

 The backend is the engine running under the hood.
 This includes the server, database, and all the application logic that makes the frontend work.
-When a user signs up or saves data, the backend is what processes and stores that information securely.
+When a user signs up or saves data, the backend processes and stores that information securely.

 Assembling the Frontend